Do the Digit Insurance

 Pollutants are undesirable substances found in the environment resulting from natural phenomena and reckless human activities.
 Types of pollutants that degrade the land are as follows:

-It is primarily available in the form of arsenic sulphide, arsenide on the earth’s crust.
-Arsenic is released in the environment through natural phenomena like volcanic eruptions and exudates from vegetation—human activities including metal smelting, mining, pesticide production.
-Furthermore, mass production of antifungal wood preservatives is a massive industrial source of arsenic that pollutes the soil.
+Arsenic It is primarily available in the form of arsenic sulphide, which is arsenide on the earth’s crust.
+Arsenic is released into the environment through natural phenomena like volcanic eruptions and exudates from vegetation—human activities including metal smelting, mining, and pesticide production.
+Furthermore, the mass production of antifungal wood preservatives is a massive industrial source of arsenic that pollutes the soil.

 Petrol containing lead is the primary source of lead pollution.
 Humans inhale lead-laden atmospheric air; excess inhalation results in increased blood lead levels.

 Mercury emissions can result from natural phenomena, such as forest fires.
-Moreover, mining and smelting, cement production add to the emission of mercury in the environment.
+Moreover, mining, smelting, and cement production contribute to the emission of mercury into the environment.

-These organic compounds contain one carbon and hydrogen atom.
-It is available in the form of naphthalene, phenalene.
+Polycyclic Aromatic Hydrocarbon These organic compounds contain one carbon and one hydrogen atom.
+It is available in the form of naphthalene and phenalene.
 Extended exposure to these also results in cancer and cardiovascular diseases.

-Uncontrolled application of pesticide poisons the soil: pesticides damage soil biomass and microorganisms like bacteria, earthworms present in it.
+Pesticides Uncontrolled application of pesticides poisons the soil: pesticides damage soil biomass and microorganisms like bacteria and earthworms present in it.

-Pesticides include insecticides, fungicides and herbicides, which kill and control weeds, insects and unwanted plants.
-However, these pesticides affect our central nervous system, cause diseases in the immune system and cancer.
+Pesticides include insecticides, fungicides, and herbicides, which kill and control weeds, insects, and unwanted plants.
+However, these pesticides affect our central nervous system, causing diseases in the immune system and cancer.

 What Are the Harmful Effects of Land Pollution?